winderai/bacalhau-landscape-analysis-benchmarks/installation/HADOOP.md

 <2nd_SLAVE_IP>   hadoop-slave2' | sudo tee /etc/hosts
 ```

-Use `Public IPv4 address` from the AWS console.
+Use `Private IPv4 addresses` from the AWS console.

 :warning: Add an entry for each slave node in your cluster.